abasiadimas/archicore-studio/README.md

 ### Anastasios Basiadimas

 - _Front-End Developer | ASc Computer Science._
-- _Background in Civil Engineering (BSc)_
+- _BSc in Civil Engineering_
 - **Contact:** [GitHub](https://github.com/abasiadimas) | [LinkedIn](https://www.linkedin.com/in/abasiadimas)

 ## Acknowledgements

-- **Greek Construction Data:** Source for the material and cost values used in the calculators.
+- **Greek Construction Data:** Source for the material and cost values.
-- **Canva AI:** Used for creating the project's custom images and graphics.
+- **Canva AI:** Used for the project's custom images and graphics.